Encyclopædia Iranica

 A. Shapur Shahbazi

-denoting “seven items beginning with the letter sin (S),” one of the components of the rituals of the New Year’s Day festival (see NOWRUZ) observed by most Iranians.
+“seven items beginning with the letter sin (S),” a component of the rituals of the New Year’s Day festival (see NOWRUZ) observed by most Iranians.
 The items are traditionally displayed on the dining cloth (sofra) that every household spreads out on the floor (or on a table) in a room normally reserved for entertaining guests.

 Ezat O. Negahban